syvb/iter.ca/content/p/accounts.md

 +++
 topbar_id = "accounts"
-Title = "Accounts"
+Title = "Accounts on various services"
 Verbose = 1
 +++

-## Accounts on various services

 Email to {{< email >}} is the best way to reach me, do feel free to contact me.
 Keep in mind that I don't actively use all of these accounts.